TelerikAcademy/JavaScript-UI-and-DOM/Topics/10. HTML Templates/README.md

 <!-- attr: { hasScriptWrapper:true } -->
 # Handlebars.js Overview
-- Handlebars.js is an open-source template engine
+- **Handlebars.js** is an open-source template engine
   - Provides both **run-time and compiled templates** for rendering HTML
   - Allows **one-way data-binding** of HTML elements to JavaScript objects
   - Produces HTML code based on **a template** and a given **JavaScript object**

 <!-- attr: { hasScriptWrapper:true } -->
 # Handlebars.js<br/>Setup and Usage
-- To use Handlebars follow the steps:
 - Acquire handlerbars.js:
   - From the site at [handlebarsjs.com](http://handlebarsjs.com)
   - Using bower:
 ```
 bower install handlebars
 ```
   - Src the script in the HTML file

 ```
 <script src="path/to/handlebars.js"></ script>
 ```

 <!-- attr: { hasScriptWrapper:true, style:"font-size: 40px" } -->
 # Handlebars.js<br/>Setup and Usage
-- (cont.)
-To use Handlebars follow the steps:
 - Create a template
 - In a script tag with invalid type attribute

 ```
 <div class='post'>